manavgabhawala/UberSDK/README.md

 This is an SDK for the new Uber API released in March 2015.
 This SDK allows developers to easily use the Uber API without having to worry about implementing any OAuth 2.0 or perform any Network Requests.
 This SDK supports all end points available at https://developer.uber.com/v1/endpoints/ as of the beginning of April 2015.

+Added some support for changes made on April 21, 2015.
+Rest coming soon.

 ## Installation Instructions
 Coming Soon.
 (If you can't wait lookup importing Dynamic Frameworks into Swift/Objective-C projects depending on what you are using.